 Employer means a person, or other legal entity that employs or otherwise engages a worker in healthcare who provides supplies or services in a healthcare setting.

-Fully vaccinated means a person aged 16 years and over has received the prescribed number of doses of a COVID-19 vaccine and one week has passed.
+Fully vaccinated means a person has received the prescribed number of doses, including a prescribed booster dose, of a COVID-19 vaccine approved for use in Australia by the Therapeutic Goods Administration, or endorsed by WHO-COVAX and the vaccine was received overseas, and two weeks has passed.

 Healthcare means services, support and medical treatment provided to a person to support, promote or improve their health and wellbeing and includes:

-Healthcare setting means a setting or premises where healthcare is ordinarily provided by a healthcare professional, but does not include:
+Healthcare setting means a setting or premises where healthcare is provided

 public hospitals, public health clinics, ambulance services, patient transport services, and other health services; or